Fusion bonded epoxy coating: Chemistry of FBE coatings

 The resin and hardener part together is known as the "Binder".
 As the name indicates, in Fusion bonded epoxy coatings the resin part is an "epoxy" type resin.
 “Epoxy” or “Oxirane” structure contains a three membered cyclic ring — one oxygen atom connected to two carbon atoms – in the resin molecule.
 This part is the most reactive group in the epoxy resins.
 Most commonly used FBE resins are derivatives of bisphenol A and epichlorohydrin.

 However, other types of resins (for example bisphenol F type) are also commonly used in FBE formulations to achieve various properties, combinations or additions.
 Resins are also available in various molecular lengths, to provide unique properties to the final coating.

 The second most important part of FBE coatings is the curing agent or hardener.
 Curing agents react either with the epoxy ring or with the hydroxyl groups, along the epoxy molecular chain.
-Various types of curing agents, used in FBE manufacture, include dicyandiamide, aromatic amines, aliphatic diamines, etc. The selected curing agent determines the nature of the final FBE product – its cross linking density, chemical resistance, brittleness, flexibility etc. The ratio of epoxy resins and curing agents in a formulation is determined by their relative equivalent weights.
+Various types of curing agents, used in FBE manufacture, include dicyandiamide, aromatic amines, aliphatic diamines and organic acid anhydrides.
+The selected curing agent determines the nature of the final FBE product – its cross linking density, chemical resistance, brittleness, flexibility etc. The ratio of epoxy resins and curing agents in a formulation is determined by their relative equivalent weights.

 In addition to these two major components, FBE coatings include fillers, pigments, extenders and various additives, to provide desired properties.
 These components control characteristics such as permeability, hardness, colour, thickness, gouge resistance etc. All of these components are normally dry solids, even though small quantities of liquid additives may be used in some FBE formulations.
 If used, these liquid components are sprayed into the formulation mix during pre-blending in the manufacturing process.

 The standard for FBE coating of pipelines is ISO 21809 Part 2.